fpelosi/portfolio/_posts/2020-03-15-data-analytics-in-practice.md

 - How do small businesses realistically use data analytics to improve their operations?
 - What are some real life use cases of data analytics in practice?

 Our goal is to demystify data analytics and make them an approachable tool for any small business to use.
 We’ll do this by breaking down three common applications of data analytics that can be used on a daily basis to streamline processes, gain greater insight into operations, and more accurately predict future outcomes.
-We’ll also discuss how Great Lakes Analytics can help implement your data solution seamlessly so you can hit the ground running.

 ## How Data Analytics Can Make a Difference